1982 Montana State Bobcats football team

 The 1982 Montana State Bobcats football team was an American football team that represented Montana State University in the Big Sky Conference during the 1982 NCAA Division I-AA football season.
-In their only season under head coach Doug Graber, the Bobcats compiled a 6–5 record (5–2 in Big Sky, tied for first).
+In their only season under head coach Doug Graber, the Bobcats compiled a 6–5 record, with their 5–2 record in the Big Sky Conference resulting in them tying for first.